mcampora/sm-cli/README.md

 ### Domain Management

 - **List all domains**
+List all the available domains in the default (governance) account.
   ```bash
   sm list-domains
   ```

 - **Describe a specific domain**
+Dumps the details of a specific domain as a JSON document.
   ```bash
   sm describe-domain --name your-domain
   # or